-We calculate annual plant-level counterfactual PU-TFP and output for three plant vintage groups: plants built before 1963, plants built between 1963 and 1971, and plants built after 1972.
-For pre-1963 plants facing nonattainment, the counterfactual values are obtained by multiplying the observed value by the relevant estimate from the top panel of Table 2.63 For plants built between 1963-1971 facing nonattainment, we assume that counterfactual output and PU-TFP are equal to their observed values, given the insignificant effects of nonattainment for these plants.
-We also assume that nonattainment-induced reductions in output from pre-1963 coal plants were not replaced by increases
+We start by calculating annual plant-level counterfactual PU-TFP and output for three plant vintage groups: plants built before 1963, plants built between 1963 and 1971, and plants built after 1972.
+For pre-1963 plants facing nonattainment, the counterfactual values are obtained by multiplying the observed value by the relevant estimate from the top panel of Table 2.58 For plants built between 1963-1971 facing nonattainment, we assume that counterfactual output and PU-TFP are equal to their observed values, given the insignificant effects of nonattainment for these plants.
+We also assume that